cewing/training.python_web/source/main/outline.rst

 **Date**: Feb.
 19, 2013

 In this class we'll dive a bit further into Django.
-We'll take the app we build for our week 6 homework and add style and security features.
-Along the way we'll have a chance to learn more about Django's templates, models, views and forms.
+We'll start with a duplicate of the micro-blog we built in week 5 and work in teams to extend the functionality by integrating existing apps.
+Along the way, we'll have a chance to explore team-based development workflow.

-We'll also discuss extending the functionality of our application using existing Django **apps**.
-We'll see how these add-ons can help us to solve common problems like user registration and database schema management.

 Finally, we'll discuss some of the strengths and weaknesses of Django.
 What makes it a good choice for some projects but not for others.

-Our assignment for the week will be to enhance the application we build in class with some additional functionality.
+Our assignment for the week will be to prepare for working with Pyramid in Week 8.

+`Week 7 Presentation <presentations/week07.html>`_

 Reading
 *******